 This course provides an introduction to quantitative research methods in political science.
 After a brief discussion of the basics of statistical analysis and hypothesis testing, the first part of the course will focus on ordinary least squares (OLS) regression, its assumptions, and its extensions.
 In the second part of the course, we will focus on widely-used methods that are appropriate when the assumptions of OLS are violated, and especially on limited dependent variable models.
 We will try to strike a balance between theory and mathematics on the one hand and the practical application and interpretation of statistics on the other hand.
 We will discuss the theoretical rationale behind and mathematical underpinnings of various statistical methods, how to apply those methods to real political questions, and how to conduct and interpret analyses using a standard statistical package.

-This class is designed to prepare Ph.D. students for success in finding a tenure-track position in academia.
+This class is designed to prepare Ph.D. students for success in finding a faculty position in academia.

 This course is designed to provide a structure for dissertation writing for Ph.D. students who are writing a dissertation or a dissertation proposal employing empirical (qualitative and/or quantitative) methods.
 We will focus on structuring dissertation and proposal writing and workshopping student chapters and other dissertation-related writing.